 John M. DeCicco, research professor, UMEI.

-The telephone interviews are performed by the University of Michigan Surveys of Consumers research staff under the direction of Richard Curtin at ISR.
+The telephone interviews and data coding are performed by the University of Michigan Surveys of Consumers research staff under the direction of Richard Curtin at ISR.

 Lisa Neidert, data scientist at ISR, led the data analysis and contributed to reporting energy survey results through 2015.